How to Recognize and Break the Patterns of Unhealthy Relationships

 Why we repeat unhealthy cycles

-Our relationship patters, especially bad ones, often come from learned experience.
+Our relationship patterns, especially bad ones, often come from learned experience.
 If you grew up in an environment where love was tied to sacrifice, conflict, or unpredictability, it may feel “normal” to repeat the same dynamics as adults.
 Our brains are drawn to the familiar, even when and if the familiar is painful.

 Attachment styles, early family roles, and past trauma can all shape how we connect.
 Without awareness, these influences can quietly guide who we choose and how we behave in relationships.
 Recognizing this influence is not about blaming someone but rather about understanding why certain patterns feel so hard to break.
 Like with all change, awareness is the first critical step.